esling/esling.github.io/_pages/atiam-ml-0-intro.md

 dataStruct.classNames % Cell of class names
 {% endhighlight %}

-**Exercice to perform**
+#### Exercice

-  1. Launch the import procedure  and check the corresponding structure
+>  1. Launch the import procedure  and check the corresponding structure
-  2. Code a simple count function that prints the number of examples for each classes (along with its name){: .notice--info}
+>  2. Code a simple count function that prints the number of examples for each classes (along with its name){: .notice--info}

 ### 1.2 - Preprocessing